Edwards, Francis Theodore WW1

 December 1916 – The first half of the month was spent alternating between training per the syllabus and training in carpentry, etc. During the second half of the month; the Battalion was primarily engaged in laying communication cables under the guidance of Signalling Officers and route marches.
 No training or other activities took place on Christmas Day.

-January 1917 – The Battalion was still in billets at Hersin.
-The month was pretty much a repeat of December with training per the syllabus and training in carpentry, etc. The laying of communication cables was replaced with construction of a broad gauge railway line.
+January 1917—The Battalion was still in billets at Hersin.
+The month was pretty much a repeat of December, with training per the syllabus and carpentry training, etc. The laying of communication cables was replaced with the construction of a broad gauge railway line.
 They also provided guards for German prisoners sent back from the Front.

 February 1917 – The Battalion was still in billets at Hersin.
 Activities continued as per January.